Read what we at Nebula thought about Salesforce World Tour London and what our key takeaways were!

 Nicola Eagling, Pardot Consultant:

 “Having attended the last few World Tours now, there is always a consistent theme about putting the customer first and how the Salesforce platform helps you to do just that.
 I thought this year evolved that idea even more by focusing on how the different Salesforce products can be used together to ensure we no longer work in silos across marketing, sales and service.
 Altogether giving the customer a cohesive and personalised experience.
 Hearing about how other companies are tackling GDPR was also interesting.
 We can with certainty say that it’s not the last we’ve heard of these regulations!”

 “It was another very busy year at the London ExCeL centre for the 2018 World Tour.
 Not only is it an excellent chance to catch up with old peers & colleagues, the future-looking presentations and keynote speech make it very worthwhile.
 I was particularly interested in the Einstein technology that has made progress since the 2017 World Tour.
 A progress that will really enhance Salesforce users ability to service their customers.
 Both at a higher level of predictability and with time saving.”

 Mulesoft stole the show

 Paul Kissick, Senior Developer:

-Products showcased for developers included Einstein Vision with the Image Classification and Object Detection features, making it even easier for customers to automate processes which were previously very manual, and Einstein Language with Intent and Sentiment services to help analyse text, either from online Chat bots or inbound emails.
-Heroku was also very prominent, highlighting that existing apps can be migrated to Heroku’s hosted platform, and connect natively with Salesforce much more easily than before.”
+Products showcased for developers included Einstein Vision with the Image Classification and Object Detection features.
+This is making it even easier for customers to automate processes which were previously very manual, and Einstein Language with Intent and Sentiment services to help analyse text, either from online Chat bots or inbound emails.
+Heroku was also very prominent.
+With highlighting that existing apps can be migrated to Heroku’s hosted platform, and connect natively with Salesforce much more easily than before.”

 Training with myTrailhead